 - 1) Remove the cotterless hitch pin from one movable pad mount. - 2) Move the pad mount to the desired position on the pad frame and align the holes for the cotterless hitch pin in the pad mount with the corresponding holes in the pad frame. - 3) Secure the pad mount by pushing the cotterless hitch pin through the holes until the retaining ball emerges on the far side of the pad mount. - 4) Make sure that the vacuum hose connecting the vacuum pad to the vacuum system is not pinched, kinked, cut or abraded and that it will not interfere with lifter operations. - 5) Repeat steps #1-4 to position other pad mounts as needed.
-Always position vacuum pads in a symmetrical arrangement, and make sure that all vacuum hoses are functioning correctly.
+To ensure maximum effectiveness of the dual vacuum system, make sure that the vacuum pads are connected in an equal and alternating distribution to the 2 circuits of the vacuum system.
+Always position vacuum pads in a symmetrical arrangement, and make sure that the corresponding vacuum hoses are functioning correctly.